Eraserheads: Combo on the Run

 Eraserheads: Combo on the Run is a 2025 Philippine documentary film about the rock band Eraserheads.
 It follows the band's story leading up to their reunion concert in 2022.
 The film is directed by Maria Diane Ventura.
 The title comes from the song "Combo on the Run" from the band's debut album Ultraelectromagneticpop!
 (1993).
-The film was released in cinemas on March 21, 2025.
+The film was first released in theatres on March 21, 2025.

 Background

 Considered one of the most influential and successful bands in the Philippines, Eraserheads first broke up in 2002.
 They later reunited for a series of reunion concerts in 2008 and 2009 and have since made sporadic touring and promotional appearances in the country and overseas.

 In December 2022, the band held their third reunion concert, titled "Huling El Bimbo" after the song of the same name, at the SMDC Festival Grounds in Parañaque City with an estimated 75,000 people in attendance.
 The success of the concert led to a world tour for the next three years.

 Vocalist Ely Buendia first teased the documentary in a 2023 interview.
-The band later premiered the trailer for the documentary, directed by Buendia's former partner Maria Diane Ventura and named after the song of the same name, at the San Diego Comic-Con in California in July 2024; it was later released online.
+The band later premiered the trailer for the documentary, directed by Buendia's former partner Maria Diane Ventura and named after the song of the same name, at San Diego Comic-Con in California in July 2024; it was later released online.

 Ventura described the documentary as "a comprehensive deconstruction of the band’s mythology, humanity, complex relationship and the lasting mark they left on Filipino culture — one that transcends generations and differences".
 It took three years to complete, she added: "Each interview revealed new layers and complexities, which found us constantly reframing to deepen the narrative."
 Post-production for the film was done in Germany and the United States.
 It is also the first Philippine documentary to be mixed in Dolby Atmos.